Did you know there are a handful of keto vegetables with less than 1 gram of net carbs per cup??

 Watercress, lettuce, arugula, kale, spinach, broccoli, chard, and cucumber.

 When compared to other food groups, vegetables have a much higher water content and less calories, so the difference between total carbs and net carbs aren’t as drastic.
-Low carb fruits vs keto fruit, on the other hand, nutritionally vary much more.
+Low carb fruits vs keto fruits, on the other hand, nutritionally vary much more.

-Low Carb Veggies Recipes
+Keto Veggies Recipes

 Here are some of my favorite ways to eat keto vegetables: